 Boasting sweeping views over gentle rolling countryside, Belsay is set within the evocative landscape of Northumberland’s ‘border country’.
 Group visitors will be enchanted by Belsay's Grecian architecture, medieval castle, and thirty acres of outstanding gardens.

-We offer a 15% discount (10% for Stonehenge) for groups of 11 or more paying visitors when payment is made in a single transaction.
+We offer a 15% discount (10% for Stonehenge) for travel trade and organised groups of 11 or more paying visitors when payment is made in a single transaction.

 Per group you also receive:

 The tour leader, coach driver and any English Heritage members do not count towards the group totals.

 Please refer to our Trade Admission Prices & Site Opening Times brochure for pricing and opening times information at our top sites for groups.